Georgia Bulldogs game-by-game recaps

 Game 12: Georgia 37, Georgia Tech 14

-The 23-point win in the latest installment of the “Clean Old-Fashioned Hate” rivalry was the 46th for the senior class, making it the winningest class in program history.
+The 23-point win in the latest installment of the “Clean Old-Fashioned Hate” rivalry was the 46th for the senior class, making it the class with the most wins in program history.

 Game 13: Georgia 50, LSU 30